 According to research, about 65-70% of women with PCOS exhibit insulin sensitivity.
 While this might be the case, it does not mean you can’t regain control.
 The good news is that your blood sugar is highly responsive to lifestyle changes.
 The first step is understanding that the major nutrient that significantly and directly raises your blood sugar is carbohydrates.
 With PCOS, it is incredibly important to watch the quality of carbohydrates you are eating.

-Recommendation: Focus on high fiber, low glycemic carbohydrate sources, such as, steel cut oatmeal, quinoa, non-starchy vegetables, legumes and lentils!
+Recommendation: focus on high-fiber foods, low glycemic carbohydrate sources, such as whole grains like steel cut oatmeal, brown rice or quinoa.
+Be careful of too much carbohydrate intake though.
+Also, non-starchy vegetables, legumes and lentils!
 Fiber is a non-digestible carbohydrate, which will help to slow the rate at which your body will digest the other carbohydrates and slow the release of sugar into the blood stream.

-Quick tip: My biggest weapon for keeping blood sugars stable when eating carbohydrates is always pairing with a protein.
-The protein, will help to slow digestion and lend towards steady blood sugars, that’s a WIN!
+Quick tip: my biggest weapon for keeping blood sugars stable when eating carbs is always pairing with a protein.
+The protein will help to slow digestion and lend towards steady blood sugars, which is a WIN!
+However, be careful which protein you choose such as red meats.

-Chose high quality, low processed foods and keep it simple.
+Choose high quality, low processed foods and keep it simple.
 A balanced snack can be as simple as apple slices with cinnamon and almonds, while a balanced meal might look like a bowl with greens, salmon and quinoa.
+Other great snacks are whole grain bread with an avocado spread.

 Inflammation wreaks havoc on our bodies so it’s definitely worth addressing.
 Foods rich in antioxidants, like fruits and veggies, fight inflammation by neutralizing free radicals, thus reducing their ability to cause damage.

-Some of my favorite antioxidant rich foods include: beets, blueberries, broccoli, and flaxseed, garlic, seaweed, spinach, turmeric and last but not least, cinnamon!
-However, you aren’t limited to just these, all fruits and veggies offer an array of antioxidants.
+Some of my favorite antioxidant rich foods include: beets, kale, blueberries, broccoli, and flaxseed, garlic, olive oil, seaweed, spinach, turmeric and last but not least, cinnamon!
+These foods also have a low glycemic index, meaning they do not cause insulin levels to rise.
+However, you aren’t limited to just these, all fruits and veggies offer an array of antioxidants and should be incorporated into your diet plan.

 Quick tip: add cinnamon to your meals and snacks, this will not only boost the antioxidant level but may also improve insulin management!